smithylee81/MS1-SuburbanMassage/README.md

 ---
 ## Acknowledgements
-- ### My Mentor for continious helpful feedback and guidance.
+- ### My Mentor for continuous helpful feedback and guidance.
 - ### Code Institute Tutor Support for their advice and guidance.
-- ### The slack community for peer support, encouragement and tutorial you tube videos which were very helpful from Jim Lynx at CI "MS1 Planning Session" and "Workflow with Git, Gitpod and Github":
+- ### The slack community for peer support, encouragement, and tutorial you tube videos which were very helpful from Jim Lynx at CI "MS1 Planning Session" and "Workflow with Git, Gitpod and Github":

 - [YouTube Video MS1 Planning](https://youtu.be/sH0m9N875SU)
 - [YouTube Video Workflow with Git, Gitpod and Github](https://youtu.be/6B0bHDDz1EM)
 - [YouTube Video on Contact Form Submissions to Email Address](https://youtu.be/r4RQ38EoLds)

-- ### Also to Anna Greaves at CI for quick reference guides on the responsive grid:
+- ### Also, to Anna Greaves at CI for quick reference guides on the responsive grid:
 - [Bootstrap-grid-demo](https://ajgreaves.github.io/bootstrap-grid-demo/responsive.html)
 ---